Social Security Number (SSN)

 To apply for a SSN, visit the Social Security Administration website.

-• never applied for a SSN
+• Have never applied for a SSN.

-• never issued or assigned a SSN
+• Have never been issued or assigned a SSN.

-• are not eligible for a SSN
+• Are not eligible for a SSN.

 Providing a false statement in connection with this affidavit will result in the cancellation of the driver license or ID card and may result in criminal charges.
 An affidavit is not acceptable for the issuance of a CDL.